Updated: February 24, 2021 at 11:17AM

 The University’s efforts to minimize COVID-19 infections and safeguard the health of the entire Notre Dame community depend on a package of measures and protocols.
 One important element of that package is to curtail travel to and from campus as much as possible, in order to lessen the introduction of new sources of infection.
-This is the primary reason for the significant adjustment to our academic calendar.
-This is also the reason for this policy, which strictly limits travel.
+Therefore, this Travel Policy is effective as of February 3, 2021, and remains in effect until further notice.

 As of February 3, 2021, all University-related travel will again be severely limited to essential travel only.